 BITTEN OR SCRATCHED BY CAT INFECTED – MN PERSONAL INJURY LAWYERS

-She later learned that the kitten had actually been out of its cage for over an hour and a half before she arrived and that the manager had been chasing down the kitten the entire time, and that the kitten had been acting fearful and aggressive during the time it was running around the store.
-She would never have offered to assist if she had known that the kitten had been out of the cage for that long and had been showing signs of extreme fear and anxiety before she even arrived at the store.
+She later learned that the kitten had actually been out of its cage for over an hour and a half before she arrived and the manager had been chasing down the kitten the entire time.
+Also, the kitten had been acting fearful and aggressive during the time it was running around the store.
+Our client would never have offered to assist if she had known that the kitten had been out of the cage for that long and had been showing signs of extreme fear and anxiety before she even arrived at the store.

 As a result of the cat bite, our client sustained multiple bites and scratch marks over her right and left hands, and suffered from pain, bruising and swelling.
 She left Chuck & Don’s and drove herself to the Minute Clinic where she was examined and released.
 Her hands were so painful she had to use her wrists to drive, as she couldn’t grasp the steering wheel.
 At Minute Clinic, she was told that topical antibiotics were all that were needed, and she was advised to follow up with her primary care provider if symptoms did not improve.

 Her immune system was severely compromised by the serious infection she developed from the cat bites and she continued to experience fatigue, weakness, joint pain, and generally did not feel like her normal healthy self.
 She was placed on prednisone for her joint pain.
 Two months later, she became very ill and developed a fever of 102 degrees, sore throat, and cough, then was diagnosed with oral and vaginal thrush.
-Because of concern of a recurrent infection, labwork was performed which showed some abnormalities.
-It took her several months to improve and only now does she feel she her immune system is back to where it was prior to this incident.
+Because of concern of a recurrent infection from the cat bite, labwork was performed which showed some abnormalities.
+It took her several months to improve, and only now does she feel she her immune system is back to where it was prior to this incident.

 Fortunately, our cat bite lawyers were able to get this client compensation to pay for her medical bills, lost time from work, and more.
-Pam Rochlin and David Rochlin are MN personal injury lawyers with more than 25 years experience representing people injured by cats, dogs, and other animals throughout Minnesota.
+Pam Rochlin and David Rochlin are MN personal injury lawyers with more than 25 years’ experience representing people injured by cats, dogs, and other animals throughout Minnesota.
 The owner of a cat or other animal needs to keep their cat under control and take responsibility if the cat gets out and bites or scratches someone.
 If you have been injured because you were scratched by a cat or bitten and have developed an infection or other serious injury, call us for a free consultation with a top MN personal injury lawyer.